Malament–Hogarth spacetime: Examples

 The Kerr metric, which describes empty spacetime around a rotating black hole, possesses these features: a computer can orbit the black hole indefinitely, while an observer falling into the black hole experiences an M-H event as they cross the inner event horizon.
-(This, however, neglects the effects of black hole evaporation.)
+(This, however, neglects the effects of black hole evaporation and the infinite blueshift that is encountered at the inner horizon.)